enuchsa/git-ignore/README.md

-# git-ignore
+# git-ignore DJANGO
-A repository to save my gitIgnore setup
+A repository to save my gitIgnore django setup